 - A twitter account

 Tell people your Twitter handle

 Sounds obvious, but do people know you're on Twitter?
 Do you have a prominent link on your homepage?
-Is your address listed on your contacts page?
-Do you include your address in your email signature?
+Is your handle listed on your contacts page?
+Do you include your handle in your email signature?
 Is it printed on posters, reports or other marketing material?
 Do you publicise it on your Facebook page or other social media?

 Follow other people and they will often follow you back.
 Find people and organisations related to your subject via the Twitter search or Google.
 Also, see who they are following and think about following them too.

 #FollowFriday and #CharityTuesday mentions are a good way to reach new followers.
 If you recommend other people using these hashtags (on the appropriate days), people may start doing the same for you.

 Write interesting tweets